paritytech/substrate-airgapped/README.md

 Tools to facilitate an air-gapped construction, decoding, and signing flow for transactions of `FRAME`-based chains.

-This is very much a work in progress is not yet a MVP.

 ## Crates

 - substrate-airgapped-cli: CLI that combines all functionality of the available substrate-airgapped libraries.